 Sustainability has emerged as a critical focus in both urban and rural development globally, and the island of Ireland is no exception.
 With its rich natural resources and cultural heritage, the question arises: are there regional differences in sustainability approaches across this vibrant landscape?
-This article examines the sustainability practices in Dublin and Belfast, two major cities that reflect the broader regional variations on the island.
+This article compares the eco-friendly practices in Ireland, specifically in Dublin and Belfast.
+These two major cities reflect the broader regional variations on the island when it comes to sustainability and the environment.

 Sustainability encompasses a broad spectrum of practices aimed at meeting the needs of the present without compromising the ability of future generations to meet their own needs.
 This includes environmental conservation, social equity, and economic growth.